jjenkov/shoppingcart-microservice/README.md

 ## Missing Validations and Polishing
  - It is possible to add the same product multiple times.
 When removing a product from the cart, only the first entry with the given productId will be removed.
    A solution could be to give each shopping cart entry a unique ID, instead of identifying the entry by the product ID of that entry.
+ - Query parameters are not currently validated - neither for their name, nor their values.

 ## Test Notes